Information in this article applies to:

 In the Device Settings for the uScope, there are a number of options that specify a Step Size and a Range.
 What is the meaning of these settings?

-The objective moves up and down under power of a stepper motor.
+The objective moves up and down under the power of a stepper motor.
 The stepper motor moves in increments of steps.
 All Step Size settings specify the number of motor steps to move the objective.
-One step is approximately 0.1375 microns.
-So, 10 steps is the equivalent of 1.375 microns.
+One step is approximately 0.1984 microns.
+So, 10 steps are the equivalent of 1.984 microns.

-The Step Size is typically set to a value based on the objective magnification and NA (numerical aperture).
+The Step Size is typically set to a value based on the depth of field of the objective (which is based on the objective magnification and numerical aperture).
 The following table lists default step size settings.

 |Objective||Depth of Field||Default